 The nature of Ghost Rider plays an important role in the graphic novel as he is neither angelic nor demonic.
-While this acts as a plot point it also continues to characterize Ghost Rider as a sort of chthonic entity that undercuts the binary, Judeo-Christian cosmology that is taken for granted as the status quo.
-In an odd way, this development makes Ghost Rider and Blade the most human of the Spirits of Vengeance in part because their concerns are not of the cosmic dimension like that of most of the other characters.
+While this acts as a plot point, it also continues to characterize Ghost Rider as a sort of chthonic entity that undercuts the binary, Judeo-Christian cosmology that is taken for granted as the status quo.
+In an odd way, this development makes Ghost Rider and Blade the most human of the Spirits of Vengeance in part because their concerns are not about the cosmic dimension like those of most of the other characters.

 The art is fairly well done and often over the top, especially where Ghost Rider is concerned.
-This isn’t necessarily a negative in that the art style matches the plot and tone.
+This isn’t necessarily a negative—the art style matches the plot and tone.
 There are some panels where the action is muddled, though, which can make following some of the events more cumbersome than it should be.
 The demons look demonic, and the otherworldliness of some parts recall Dr. Strange or Hellboy.

 Catch a Ride